 Audiology: Hearing ProtectionTrinity Audiology offers a wide range of hearing protection devices for a variety of environments with noise.
 These include both non-custom and custom earplugs and earmuffs for musicians, hunters, motorcyclists, construction workers, oil field workers and people in other high noise environments.
-For people wanting protection from noise, but access to speech and other sound, there are a variety of filtered and/or digital hearing protection products available.
+For individuals wanting protection from noise, but access to speech and other sound, there are a variety of filtered and/or digital hearing protection products available.

 Hair bundle before noise